dylanljones/pyrekordbox/INSTALLATION.md

 1. **Install [Visual Studio Community Edition][VS]**

    Make sure to select all the GCC options (VC++, C++, etc) in the installation process.
+   The following workloads under ``Desktop & Mobile`` should be sufficient:
+   - Desktop Development with C++
+   - .NET desktop development

 2. **Install a prebuilt [OpenSSL binary][OpenSSL]**